 Yet another thing that was recommended to me.
 The employee said I should combine this and the Karma bubble bar to make a magical bath.
-The one thing I wasn't a fan of was the price, but Michael said he was okay with it so who'm I to say no?
+The one thing I wasn't a fan of was the price, but M said he was okay with it so who'm I to say no?
 It was ₩18,000/$15.70.
 Seriously, in the States I could have gotten two for that price.

 On to my freebies!

 Don't Look At Me Face Mask: "Caught you looking!
 Well hello, don't be shy!
 Smooth on this vivid blue mask and you'll want to show anyone and everyone your vibrant complexion.
 Ground rice gently scrubs away dry skin, murumuru butter moisturizes and zingy lemon juice tones.
 And if that wasn't enough, we've added organic silken tofu to soften you up in all the right ways.
 The stunning results will have you coming back for more of this scrubby, softening skincare goodness"

 This mask smells... interesting, but it definitely leaves my skin feeling bright and refreshed.
 M says it brings out the blue in my eyes as well, so I guess that's a plus?
 LOL

 I also got two more pins with this order, bringing my total number of pins to 6... or 7...
 I can't remember which.
 I should really ask them what the pins mean.
 Somebody remind me next time please. =P